johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 #### Why not Node?

-There are a number of for jumping of the fullstack Javascript bandwagon.
+There are a number of reasons for jumping of the fullstack Javascript bandwagon.

 First, I think the JVM ecosystem is better for backend development than Node.